China–South Sudan relations: History

+Political relations

+South Sudan follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

-South Sudanese hip hop star Emmanuel Jal noted that China was seen positively by Sudanese and Africans due to its non interference policy, only doing business, saying- "The Chinese don't influence our politics, They don't comment on it, and what they want, they pay for -- sometimes double the amount.
+South Sudanese hip hop star Emmanuel Jal noted that China was seen positively by Sudanese and Africans due to its non-interference policy, stating, "The Chinese don't influence our politics, They don't comment on it, and what they want, they pay for -- sometimes double the amount.
 This tends to make all Africans happy -- from the dictators to the democrats, There isn't a party in Africa that doesn't like them.
 Even if you're a rebel movement and you say to them you can secure gold, the Chinese will simply say they want to buy it.
 The only foreign policy advice I heard from China was when they said to Sudan, 'Don't go back to war.'
 That's all they said.
 They didn't push anything else."

-Human rights

 In June 2020, South Sudan was one of 53 countries that backed the Hong Kong national security law at the United Nations.

+Economic relations

+As of at least 2024, China is South Sudan's largest trading partner.
+In South Sudan, Chinese companies participate in various economic sectors including engineering, construction, telecommunications, healthcare, hotels, restaurant, and retail.

+In 2012, South Sudan and China signed an agreement by which China would renovate and expand Juba International Airport.

+In 2014, the two governments signed an agreement which allowed 97% of goods exported from South Sudan to China to be tariff-free.

+Oil

+Oil exports are critical to South Sudan's economy, accounting for over 90% of South Sudan's revenue.
+After South Sudan's independence in 2011, South Sudan's territory included many of the Sudanese oil fields where China National Petroleum Company and Sinopec have significant interests.

+The December 2013 beginning of the South Sudanese Civil War prompted Chinese policymakers to consider whether to relinquish oil fields and other investments or to continue to maintain them during the conflict.
+Ultimately, a minimum team of Chinese nationals working for the China National Petroleum Company remained to continue oil production.
+This decision allowed South Sudan's oil sector to continue to operate although CNPC suffered huge losses given high transportation costs and low international oil prices.
+Continuing oil production helped China to earn trust from the South Sudanese government and support from the international community for its contribution in stabilizing South Sudan's economy.